-One of two specialist books on the subject of ancient musical instruments.
-Title motif: Kylix (drinking vessel, see my replica) and Apollo with a tortoise lyre.
-As a counterpart, Orpheus is depicted with such a lyre on a Greek vase (5th century BC).
-The lyre was originally called Chelys (= tortoise) because of the tortoise shell that was used as a resonator.
-According to imaginative tradition (including that of Homer), the first lyre was created by Hermes.
-The transformation of the shell is aptly described by the beautiful quote by Sappho (ca. 630 - 570 BC) "Now raise your voice, you my divine tortoise".
-She is considered the most important lyric poet of antiquity and is repeatedly depicted by artists with this instrument to this day.
-More recent findings confirm that the tortoise shell lyre was used as an accompanying instrument to the human voice.
+One of 2 specialist books on the subject of antique musical instruments.
+Title motif: Kylix (drinking vessel/bowl, see my replica) and Apollo with a turtle lyre.
+As a counterpart, for example, Orpheus is depicted with such a lyre on a Greek vase (5th century BC).
+The lyre was originally called Chelys (= turtle) because of the turtle shell that was used as a sound box.
+According to the Greek legends of the gods, the lyre was invented by Hermes (Homer, around 8th century BC).
+The beautiful quote from Sappho (ca. 630 - 570 BC) "Now raise your voice, you my divine turtle" fits the transformation of the shell.
+She is considered the most important poet of antiquity and is repeatedly portrayed with this instrument by artists to this day.
+Recent findings confirm that the tortoiseshell lyre was used as an instrument to accompany the human voice.

 [hint: this is an automatic translation from German]